CoLRev-Environment/search-query/docs/source/pre_commit.rst

 **1. Catching unbalanced-parentheses (PARSE_0002 — unbalanced-parentheses)**

-Suppose you have a JSON search query file with a syntax error (e.g., a missing closing parenthesis).
-The linter will catch it before you commit:
+Suppose a JSON search query file has a syntax error (e.g., a missing closing parenthesis).
+The linter catches it before commit:

 .. code-block:: json